 These costs can vary widely, depending on whether an institution is a community college or a public or private college or university.

 Most financial aid is based on evidence of financial need, but there are also scholarships available that are merit-based, institutional scholarships, national (collegegreenlight.com, cappex.com or fastweb.com) and local scholarships.
 Our local scholarships are housed in Naviance, then click on Colleges, then Scholarship List.
 Students may begin to search and apply for national scholarships as early as second semester Freshmen year.
 Most local scholarships in Naviance require applicants to be a high school junior or senior.
 Some scholarship applications require an essay, letter of recommendation or additional documentation.
 Be sure to adhere to application deadlines and requirements.
-For a working list of our local scholarships broken down by requirements and amounts, click here.

 Financial aid packages that colleges offer students may include a combination of state and federal grant money, scholarships, student loans, and/or work-study programs.
 Grants and scholarships are forms of gift aid, whereas student loans and federal work study are self-help aid, or money that is repaid or earned through job opportunities.